introduction-csharp/hash-tables/README.md

 Given there are fewer slots in the structure than there are possible values to store, there will be occasions where two items will have identicial keys, these are called _collisions_.

 What to do in these cases?
-There are two approaches (cf. the attached diagrams): _linear probing_ and _chaining_.
+There are two approaches: _linear probing_ and _chaining_.

 (Well, strictly there's a third, to resize the array, but that's expensive and needs *all* keys to be recalculated.)